sandroallan/peekframe/README.md

 ## 📖 About the Project

-**Peek Frame** is a Windows application designed to manage website shortcuts by opening them as floating webview windows.
-It allows fast and organized access to your favorite websites and web services directly from your desktop.
+**Peek Frame** is a Windows software that lets you manage website shortcuts by opening them in floating webview windows without relying on a browser.
+Keep your favorite websites and services always organized and just one keystroke away.

-It offers advanced organization features like folders and filters, along with a package system that enables the community to create and share site collections, including packs dedicated to AI tools.

 <p align="center">
   <img src="https://github.com/sandroallan/peekframe/blob/main/assets/preview2.png?raw=true" alt="Preview 2" width="720"/>